Larkin Terminal Warehouse: History

 The Larkin Company owned the building until 1967, when it was sold to Graphic Controls.
 In 2001, CityView Properties purchased the building from Graphic Controls.
 The group has spent over $40 million in renovations to the building.
 On September 10, 2009, First Niagara Financial Group relocated its corporate headquarters to the Larkin Terminal Warehouse building.

 As of January 2016, the John R. Oishei Foundation's headquarters are located at the Larkin Terminal Warehouse.
 As of December 2015, the Foundation has $300 million in assets and gives away nearly $20 million annually.
-It is among the region's most well-known grantmakers, providing resources for programs, capital projects and nonprofit executive development and in the last few years alone, it provided multimillion-dollar gifts to the largest health and education projects in Western New York.
+It is among the region's most well-known grant makers, providing resources for programs, capital projects and nonprofit executive development and in the last few years alone, it provided multimillion-dollar gifts to the largest health and education projects in Western New York.

 Larkin Complex

 Other buildings in the Larkin complex include: